Shawn-Armstrong/UR_Primary_Client_Python_Library/README.md

 This is the entry point of the program.
 It connects with the cobot, receives messages and uses them to instantiate a `Package` object.
 Afterwards, a `PackageWriter` object writes the `Package` to a file.

 #### `Package.py`
 This file defines the `Package` class.
-In principle, this is a container class designed to create, store and manage `SubPackages` also leveraging the relationship between them. `Package` employs a class factory pattern to instantiate `SubPackages`.
+In principle, this is a container class designed to create, store and manage `SubPackages` also leveraging the relationship between them. `Package` employs a class factory pattern defined in `SubPackage` to instantiate `Subpackage` objects..

 #### `SubPackage.py`
 This file defines the `SubPackage` class and its subclasses. `SubPackage` implements an inheritance hierarchy where every subclass is a subpackage defined in the primary / secondary specification.
 The hierarchy is designed around named tuples to facilitate table construction while taking advantage of polymorphism.